google/node-gles/README.md

 ## Creating a WebGL context

-To create a new `WebGLRenderingContext` or `WebGL2RenderingContext` - simply include the package and call the following method:
+To create a new `WebGLRenderingContext` or `WebGL2RenderingContext` - simply include the package and call `createWebGLRenderingContext()`:

 ```js
 const nodeGles = require('node-gles');